i-doit/knowledge-base/docs/en/user-authentication-and-management/ldap-directory/import-users-and-groups.md

     pager,
     dn

-From this I can search for the attributes that I want to synchronize additionally.
+From this I can search for the attributes that I want to synchronize additionally.<br>
 Which attributes belong to which field can be found via Google.

 As an example I take the following attributes and add them to ldap.ini: